Work With Us

 Since its establishment in 1997, the Quivira Coalition has prided itself on its history of working across differences at the radical center, though we have not always accomplished this and continue to strive for improvement.
 In the last year, we have become increasingly aware of the work that we must do to ensure that individuals and communities of all backgrounds are truly included and welcomed into our work, and the ongoing legacies of racism.
 Quivira Coalition is taking its steps toward becoming an antiracist organization, and reevaluating what diversity, equity and inclusion means for the organization.
 This is difficult, often messy, ongoing work, and we are committed to working through the challenges to join the movement for racially just regenerative agriculture.
 We have made mistakes, committed harm, and are committed to growth.
 We hope new hires and the perspectives they bring will continue to help us navigate this path.
 We invite candidates to ask questions about where we are in this journey, and to join us in moving the organization and the regenerative agriculture movement towards becoming more just, equitable, and inclusive.

 Seeking individuals enrolled in either an academic program or a non-profit experiential education program interested in expanding their intellectual and experiential capacity around regenerative agriculture, soil health, land management, and conservation.

-NAP Alumni & Outreach Manager
+New Agrarian Program Alumni & Outreach Manager

-Looking for a passionate community builder who enjoys identifying opportunities to develop new programming, supporting beginning agrarians and land stewards, and telling the story of apprenticeship and intergenerational learning in agriculture.
+This is a position for a passionate community builder who enjoys identifying opportunities to develop new programming, supporting beginning agrarians and land stewards, and telling the story of apprenticeship and intergenerational learning in agriculture.